mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-09-20-agebhard-portrait.md

 ---
 title: "Hold up your iPhone in honor of iOS 7"
-excerpt: "PaperFaces portrait of @agebhard drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @agebhard drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-agebhard-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-agebhard-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, beard]
+tags: [portrait, illustration, Paper for iOS, beard]
 ---

 PaperFaces portrait of <a href="https://twitter.com/agebhard">@agebhard</a>.